Advertisement

 Cannabinoids for sleep: which is best?

-With the ECS playing a pivotal role in sleep, delta 8 isn’t the only cannabinoid worth your (bed)time.
-How does it compare to the other options?
+So, the ECS plays a pivotal role in sleep.
+That must mean that delta 8 isn’t the only cannabinoid worth our (bed)time, but how does it compare to the other options?

 Delta 8 vs. CBD for sleep

-CBD’s relationship to sleep is an interesting one, and not always obvious.
+I’d call CBD’s relationship to sleep an interesting one, and not always obvious.

 First, CBD isn’t a sedative—at least not in the way that delta 8 THC might be.
-CB1 activation isn't the source of CBD’s potential sleep-inducing qualities.
-Instead of binding to these receptors, it steers other cannabinoids (including THC) away from them.
+CBD isn’t sleep-inducing because it activates CB1 receptors.
+Instead of interacting with them, CBD steers other cannabinoids (including THC) away.
+Thus, I won’t get high from consuming CBD, and it may make me less high if I’ve also consumed THC.

 One possibility is that CBD reduces time spent in rapid eye movement (REM) sleep.
-REM is restorative and a key part of good-quality rest, but the brain is more active during REM than it is at any other sleep stage.
-Too much REM—and not enough deep sleep—can leave you feeling groggy.
+REM is restorative and necessary for good-quality rest, but the brain is more active during REM than it is at any other sleep stage.
+Too much REM—and not enough deep sleep—can leave anyone feeling groggy.

 Less directly, CBD appears to soothe pain, inflammation, and even stress.
 Better physical and mental wellness can make it easier to fall and stay asleep.